thomasballinger/dalsegno/readme.md

 * display most recently run named functions and when they were run, and clicking them rewinds state to that time.
+* save canvas state for restores: save/restore for scope objects
 * pause builtin function
 * branches of ifs acting like functions: changing them rewinds back to last time they were changed